Anthilla/AnthillaOS/README.md

 [![Join the chat at https://gitter.im/Anthilla/AnthillaOS](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/Anthilla/AnthillaOs?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-AnthillaOS, Appliance Operating System
+AnthillaOS, Appliance Operating System </br>
-GitHub Repository (because Sourceforge it's too slow!)
+- [GitHub Repository](https://github.com/Anthilla/AnthillaOS) is for documentation and linking with other projects.
+- [SourceForge Repository](https://sourceforge.net/projects/anthillaos) is for released files of the project.

-AnthillaOS can be used to build structured and/or destructured Clusters in HA and FT
+AnthillaOS can be used to build a normal, standalone appliance, </br> or can be used to build structured and/or destructured Clusters in High Availability and Fault Tolerance

 Introduction
 ------------